eddycharly/k8s-training/readme.md

 # k8s-training

-This repository contains various trainings around kubernetes and the technoligies around it.
+this repository contains various trainings around kubernetes and the tooling around it.

-Every training session is meant to be simple and short.
-It should adress only one concern, tool or concept.
+every training session is meant to be simple and short. it should adress only one concern, tool or concept.

 ## Topics